django-denmark/2020.djangoday.dk/content/talks/contemporary-documentation.md

 youtube_id: "VJsAlgeGN4E"
 slides: "/static/slides/contemporary-documentation-django-day-denmark-web.pdf"
 notes: "juhis.jpeg"
+description: "Teams change often.
+People leave and people join.
+In addition to those changes, we tend to forget what we were thinking.
+That's why it's a good practice to document those thoughts, discussions and decisions into a format that doesn't lose them."
 ---

 Teams change often.
 People leave and people join.
 In addition to those changes, we tend to forget what we were thinking.
 That's why it's a good practice to document those thoughts, discussions and decisions into a format that doesn't lose them.